Azure/Mission-Critical-Connected/src/infra/README.md

 Azure Kubernetes Service (AKS) is used as the compute platform as it is most versatile and as Kubernetes is the de-facto compute platform standard for modern applications, both inside and outside of Azure.

-AlwaysOn uses Linux-only clusters as there is no requirement for any Windows-based containers and Linux is the more mature platform in terms of Kubernetes.
+The Azure Mission-Critical reference implementation uses Linux-only clusters as there is no requirement for any Windows-based containers and Linux is the more mature platform in terms of Kubernetes.

 - `role_based_access_control` (RBAC) is **enabled**.
 - `sku_tier` set to **Paid** (Uptime SLA) to achieve the 99.95% SLA within a single region (with `availability_zones` enabled).